Why Study Spanish or Portuguese?

-- Show up for the class you want on the first day, even if you are not registered, and follow up with the instructor about why you need to take the course.
+- Show up on the first day of class, even if you are not registered, and follow up with the instructor about why you need to take the course.

-Declaring a Spanish major, Spanish minor or a Portuguese minor
+Declaring a Spanish Major, Spanish Minor or Portuguese Minor

 An added benefit of declaring your major or minor in the Department is that it will allow you to pre-register for up to two courses each quarter a week before registration begins for non-majors and non-minors.

-If you are considering becoming a major or minor, but are unsure of what that entails, you can find those requirements here:
+If you are considering becoming a major or minor, but are unsure of what this entails, you can find those requirements here: